devth01/devth01/README.md

   Cybersecurity lab project using pfSense, Suricata, Splunk, Sysmon, and Kali Linux to simulate attacks and demonstrate detection.

 - [**SSH & HTTP Python Honeypot**](https://github.com/devth01/ssh-http-honeypy):
-  Deployed a SSH Python honeypot and HTTP Python Honeypot to a VPS to simulate intrusion events and log activity.
+  Built and deployed a SSH & HTTP Python Honeypot to a VPS to simulate intrusion events and log activity.

 ---